 ¡Hola, Dia duit, Hallo, Salut and (of course) Welcome...

 I've spent the better part of a quarter century working with some very talented individuals on a variety of interesting and rewarding technology inititiatives..... and been lucky enough to do this across a variety of clients, countries, continents and cultures.

 My experiences have led me to be a strong proponent of two practices I believe maximize the chances of success.

 When we combine planning and execution best practices with a people-centric culture where everyone feels valued, any venture immediately becomes an achievable opportunity.

 So how do we go about making this happen?
-Well, a structured, but flexible, adherence to agreed upon PM principles lays the foundation to allow motivated, engaged individals bring the idea to its full fruition.
+Well, a structured (but flexible), adherence to agreed upon PM principles lays the foundation to allow motivated, engaged individals bring the idea to fruition.

 I've always believed that a healthy blend of the right attitude, people and process will ensure that